 Another milestone for UW Tacoma Nursing was the beginning of the Master of Nursing (MN) degree in September 1996.
 The MN program focused on advanced nursing practice with Communities, Populations and Health.
 Twenty-six students began the part-time sequence in September 1996.
 In June 1998, the first class celebrated commencement.
 In 1999, the Master of Nursing Program began offering courses with an emphasis in Healthcare Leadership and Management.
 In 2002, the Nurse Educator option was added.
-Nearly 350 students have earned MN degrees since 1996.
+More than 450 students have earned MN degrees since 1996.

 Other program highlights include establishing an accelerated ADN-BSN-MN track in 2004; offering BSN courses off-site at Providence St. Peter Hospital in Olympia in 2005, 2008, and 2011; and creating a dual enrollment program for the BSN program with Pierce College in 2007, which allows ADN students to begin their BSN studies while they are completing their ADN program.
 This option has been expanded to other community colleges in the region.